CIS Critical Security Controls Navigator

 12/12 Safeguards

-Establish and maintain an audit log management process that defines the enterprise's logging requirements.
+Establish and maintain a documented audit log management process that defines the enterprise’s logging requirements.
 At a minimum, address the collection, review, and retention of audit logs for enterprise assets.
 Review and update documentation annually, or when significant enterprise changes occur that could impact this Safeguard.

 IG1IG2IG3